An Open-Source Platform for High-Performance Non-Coherent On-Chip Communication: Implementation Results

 \subsection{Complexity Overview and Summary}

-\Cref{tab:impl:complexity} gives an overview of the asymptotic complexity of our network components.
-The critical path of all components scales at worst linearly in their parameters, for most components and parameters even logarithmically.
-As the absolute results of the minimum clock period show, the critical path of all components remains below \SI{500}{\pico\second} post-topographical-synthesis in the large design space we evaluated.
-This shows our components are suited for a wide range of target frequencies and bandwidths, up to \SI{2}{\giga\hertz}.
-When even higher frequencies are required, most components can be parametrized to have a critical path below \SI{330}{\pico\second}, which would allow to clock them up to \SI{3}{\giga\hertz}.
-The area of most components scales linearly in their parameters, with the notable exception of the ID width, which causes an exponential growth of the demultiplexer and all components containing it.
-As the absolute results show, most components fit a few tens of \si{\kilo\GE} when not pushed to the highest possible clock frequency and parametrization.
-Even more complex components, such as a $4 \times 4$ crossbar with up to 256 independent concurrent transactions, fit in a modest \SI{100}{\kilo\GE} when clocked at \SI{2.5}{\giga\hertz}.
+An overview of the asymptotic complexity of our network modules is shown in \cref{tab:impl:complexity}.
+The critical path of all modules scales at worst linearly in their parameters, for most modules and parameters even logarithmically.
+As the absolute results of the minimum clock period show, the critical path of all modules remains below \SI{500}{\pico\second} post-topographical-synthesis in the large design space we evaluated.
+This shows our modules are suited for a wide range of target frequencies and bandwidths, up to \SI{2}{\giga\hertz}.
+When even higher frequencies are required, most modules can be parametrized to have a critical path below \SI{330}{\pico\second}, which would allow to clock them up to \SI{3}{\giga\hertz}.
+The area of most modules scales linearly in their parameters, with the notable exception of the ID width, which causes an exponential growth of the demultiplexer and all modules containing it.
+As the absolute results show, most modules fit a few tens of \si{\kilo\GE} when not pushed to the highest possible clock frequency and parametrization.
+Even more complex modules, such as a $4 \times 4$ crossbar with up to 256 independent concurrent transactions, fit in a modest \SI{100}{\kilo\GE} when clocked at \SI{2.5}{\giga\hertz}.